 3. Allow Blends to Mature

-Perfume blends often evolve and improve with time.
+Perfume blends often change and improve with time.
 The initial scent you create may differ from the final result.
 As the oils blend and harmonize, the fragrance can become more well-rounded and appealing.
 Allow your blends to mature in a cool, dark place for a few weeks before evaluating them.

 4. Record Your Recipes